-1. Log in to the Supermetrics Team Management site with your Google or Microsoft account.
+- Log in to the Supermetrics Team Site.

-6. Set Select dates as a 1-day range, preferably yesterday, and validate the query by clicking on the RUN button.
+- Set Select dates as a 1-day range, preferably yesterday.

-- You can also add multiple queries to one schema.
-Each query in your schema corresponds to one table in BigQuery or your DWH or Cloud Storage destination.
+- You can add multiple queries to one schema by repeating steps 6-9.
+Each query corresponds to one table in your data destination.

 When you’re ready with your custom schema, you can use it in your data transfers to BigQuery and other data warehouse and cloud storage destinations.
 To repurpose the saved query setup in the Query Manager, access it in the Schemas tab.